ThorsenRune/LM_ElAp/README.md

 - Use an FDM 3D printer or consult a local or online 3D printing service.
 - Alternative: SLS technology for maximum durability (increased cost, limited color options, and additional finishing requirements).

-### Material:
-- Polyamide is recommended for its affordability and durability.
-- Select preferred color options as desired.

 ### Printing Position:
 - Arrange the components on the printing plane as shown in the provided illustrations for optimal results.